Laytin/Laytin/README.md

 The project's capabilities are extensive:
 - Opening cases with animations
 - Receiving and previewing kits
-- A logging system that allows you to track a player’s multi-accounts (ONLY WITH HIS PERMISSION) to prevent bypassing bans
+- A logging system that allows you to track a player’s multi-accounts (ONLY WITH HIS PERMISSION!I am not responsible for using this function in a real project.
+  It is disabled by default.It is presented as educational material) to prevent bypassing bans
 - Notification system in Discord, as well as executing console commands using a bot or outputting messages to the game chat and vice versa
 - Warp system, public/private, checked by administrator
-- In-game store
+- In-game store, sync with web-store (in-game items) NOT RELEASED:

-More than 4000 lines of Java Code have been written only in Plugin Part!
+- Daily Rewards
+- Some improvements to logging system to prevent WINREG changing
+- Tab render with permission level
+- Chat and chat formatting

-Currently working on a GUI im ClientModeSide Part.
-This part is almost finished, so work with the batch system will begin soon.
+Currently working on a packet system beetwen client<->server.